-Not many people know that Gradara is a real village, rich in history, art and traditions.
-Lots of tourists come to visit the fortress, but then find themselves catapulted into a breathtaking scenery!
+Not many people know that Gradara is a real village, rich in history, art, and traditions.
+Lots of tourists come to visit the fortress, but then find themselves catapulted into breathtaking scenery!

-Gradara is located in Le Marche region, in the province of Pesaro e Urbino at few kilometres from the Romagna Riviera.
+Gradara is located in the Le Marche region, in the province of Pesaro e Urbino a few kilometers from the Romagna Riviera.
 It is known as the city of one of the most famous and tragic love stories in the world, the one between Paolo and Francesca, the two lovers of the Fifth Canto of Dante’s Inferno.
-The fortress with its fortified village is one of the best preserved structures in Italy protected by two walls, the outer one with a length of 800 metres.
+The fortress with its fortified village is one of the best-preserved structures in Italy protected by two walls, the outer one with a length of 800 meters.
 The walls are reinforced at regular distances by fourteen square towers whose interior is open at the side of the village.
 Here you can walk through the ancient patrol path, where the view is truly unique.

 Access to the village of Gradara